 - Formal written quotes signed by an authorized representative of the vendor for purchases $25,000.01 - $50,000

-As required by state law, at lease two certified HUB (see below) vendors must be solicited to submit a quote.
+As required by state law, at lease two certified HUB (see below) vendors must be solicited for all purchases over $3,000.

 For purchases over $50,000 the City requires formal solicitation for the purchase of a commodity, construction or nonexempt service in the form of Request for Proposals (RFP), or Invitation for Bids (IFB).
 In some instances for Professional Services, the City may elect to use the formal solicitation process in the form of Requests for Qualifications (RFQ).

-As required by state law, at lease two certified HUB (see below) vendors are solicited to submit a solicitation response.
+As required by state law, at lease two certified HUB (see below) vendors must be solicited for purchases over $3,000.

 Purchasing Cooperatives & Inter-local Contracts